 Liability of management committee members

-Management committee members are not immune from personal liability.
-There is a duty to fulfil the functions of their office to the best of their ability.
-If a committee member or officer acts in bad faith or contrary to the rules of association, he or she may personally be criminally prosecuted or be the subject of civil proceedings.
-An example is where an officer enters into a contract against the instructions of the management committee.
+Management committee members are not immune from personal liability and if a committee member or officer acts in bad faith or contrary to the rules of association, he or she may personally be criminally prosecuted or be the subject of civil proceedings.
+For example if an officer enters into a contract against the instructions of the management committee.

-Likewise, if a management committee member acts negligently in the performance of his or her office, he or she may be held personally liable for any resulting loss or damage (See Insurance and Risk Management for information on insurance for office bearers/committee members).
+Likewise, if a committee member is negligent in the performance of their office, they may be held personally liable for any resulting loss or damage.

 It is possible for incorporated associations to adopt rules which indemnify committee members against breaches of their duties to the association and/or against liability to third parties.
 Before an indemnity is granted, the association should consider their objects and make an assessment of the risks the organisation may face.